symbo-ls/uikit/README.md

 UI Library in composition of [Scratch](https://github.com/symbo.ls/scratch) and [DOMQL](https://github.com/symbo.ls/domql)

-You can use components on React, Angular, Svelte, Vue,
+You can use components on React, Angular, Svelte, Vue, Qwik, Solid and HTML.

 Check out the [documentation page](https://docs.symbols.app/).